joppe-rhebergen-sociomantic/amd-to-as6/README.md

   Options:

     -h, --help              output usage information
     -d --dir <dirname>      Use this option to specify a directory to compile.
     -o --out <dirname>      If using the --dir option this specifies the output directory.
-    -i --ignore <glob>  If using the --dir options this specifies to exclude eg. libs/**/* -g --glob [glob]    If using the --dir option, optionally specify the glob pattern to match for input files -b --beautify       Run the output through jsbeautify (mainly useful for fixing indentation)
+    -i --ignore <glob>      If using the --dir options this specifies to exclude eg. libs/**/*
+    -g --glob [glob]        If using the --dir option, optionally specify the glob pattern to match for input files -b --beautify           Run the output through jsbeautify (mainly useful for fixing indentation) -a --aliases <filename> Use this option to provide a key value map with aliases that need to be resolved.

 ```